uxora-com/xpenology-docker/README.md

 # Open a ssh terminal on xpenology, then mount 9p hostdata0 to this folder
 $ sudo mount -t 9p -o trans=virtio,version=9p2000.L,msize=262144 hostdata0 /volume1/datashare9p
 ```

+If you want automount 9p folder at boot time, use "Control Panel > Task Scheduler > Create > Triggered Task" to set this command line as root schedule task.

+### SAMBA
+Make sure to forward SMB ports on docker command line by adding `-p 137-139:137-139 -p 445:445`.
+Then access it by `\\HOST_IP`.
+If you want to access by name, you will have to add it on `hosts` file of your machine.

+### Changing container parameters
+If you need to change a bootloader parameter (VM_MAC and GRUBCFG_*):
+- In DISK_PATH (ie. `/xpenodock/syst`) folder, uncompress : `$ tar -xzf bootloader.img.tar.gz`
+- Then delete: `$ rm bootloader.img.tar.gz bootloader.qcow2`
+- Then follow instructions below for others parameters

+Otherwise for all others parameters :
+- If you want, delete old container: `$ docker container rm $( docker container ls -qf 'ancestor=uxora/xpenology' )`
+- Then recreate a container with new parameters: `$ docker run --privileged [...]`

+Note: Changing container or bootloader does not affect your dsm xpenology data.
+You should get it back the same as before as long as it uses the same vm disks.

 ## TroubleShooting

 * Privileged mode (`--privileged`) is needed in order for KVM to access to macvtap devices

 #### If you get the following error from KVM:
 ```